Crossing of cheques: Not negotiable

 The words 'not negotiable' can be added to a crossing.
 The effect of such a crossing is that it removes the most important characteristic of a negotiable instrument (according to section 123).

-Restrictive or special crossings
+Restrictive or account payee crossings

 Where some customary instruction is written between the two parallel transverse lines (constituting crossing of cheque) that may result in imposing certain restrictions on the collecting or paying banker, it is called restrictive crossing.

 A crossing may have the name of a specific banker added between the lines.
 A cheque with such a crossing can only be paid into an account at that bank.

 The beneficiary bank can add an additional crossing to allow another bank, who are acting as their agent in collecting payment on cheques, to be paid the cheque on their behalf.

 The example is "State Bank of India".
 In these cases, the respective restrictions mandate to pay the cheque through State Bank of India (acting as collecting banker) only.